 - Homicide, unless the beneficiary played a role in the murder

 Specific exclusions are often written into life insurance contracts to limit the insurer’s liability.
-In cases of an expired policy, fraud, criminal activity or certain other exclusions, your beneficiaries may not receive your policy’s death benefit.
+If there’s evidence of fraud, criminal activity, lack of payment or other specific situations, your beneficiaries might not receive the policy’s death benefit.

-- Expired policies: Policies only stay active as long as you keep up with premium payments.
+- Expired policies: Policies only stay active as long as you make your premium payments on time.

-- Fraud: Your insurer can cancel your policy while you’re alive or deny or reduce the death benefit after your death if it found out you lied on your application.
+- Fraud: Your insurer can cancel your policy while you’re alive or deny or reduce the benefit after your death if it finds out you lied on your application.